Anonymous-VSPO/VSPO/Template-based CQ generation/README.md

 # Template-based CQ Generation

-This module generates **Competency Questions (CQs)** from OWL ontologies using axiom-specific templates and GPT-based language models.
+This module generates **Competency Questions (CQs)** from OWL ontologies using axiom-specific templates and GPT API.

 ## 📁 Directory Overview